Toggle menu

 St Helens Borough has again joined towns and cities across the North of England in creating a new Northern Forest, where 50 million new trees are to be planted.

-Following on from the successful delivery of phase 1 of the funding programme, St Helens Borough Council was granted additional funding to plant a further 169 heavy standard trees (roughly 3m in height) and an additional 5,573 smaller trees during the 2024 / 2025 planting season.
+Following on from the successful delivery of phase 1 and 2 of the funding programme, St Helens Borough Council was granted additional funding to plant a further 213 heavy standard trees (roughly 3m in height).

 The planting was carried out during the ideal planting season - typically November to March when the tree roots are in a dormant state.